vippsas/vipps-psp-api/vipps-psp-api.md

 is waiting for a response from the PSP, the user will see a "spinner" in the Vipps app.

-After Vipps´ successful POST to he `makePaymentUrl`, the PSP uses the card token to process the payment through the acquirer.
+After Vipps´ successful POST to the `makePaymentUrl`, the PSP uses the card token to process the payment through the acquirer.
 This is the PSP's responsibility.
 Vipps is not involved in the actual payment, Vipps only provides the